Doing More Together

 About the Spokane Parks and Recreation Levy

-An additional 27¢ per $1,000 of assessed property value** would fund:
+An additional 27¢ per $1,000 of assessed property value** will fund:

 - Enhanced Park Security across all parks